 How old were you when you went into camp?

 I think I was around 19.
 I was born and raised on a fruit farm in Loomis, situated at the time an hour drive north of Sacramento, California.
-I started kindergarten at age 4 years, then to eight years of grammar school and we were bused up to Auburn, CA for the four years of high school.
-There was also a Junior College and I toyed with the idea of attending classes there but my interest was in fashion designing, so I ended up going to the city.
+I started kindergarten at age four, then to eight years of grammar school and we were bused up to Auburn, CA for the four years of high school.
+There was also a junior college and I toyed with the idea of attending classes there but my interest was in fashion design, so I ended up going to the city.
 I wanted to try UC Berkeley but costs were involved and discrimination was rampant in the area and it was a question of jobs.
 Our people had only a limited amount of jobs to choose from during that period.
-Now one is able to choose a variety of employment
+Now one is able to choose a variety of employment.

 Why would they let the Japanese stay in their homes, if some of them weren’t friendly to you?